aksommerville/egg2/README.md

 - [ ] Web incfg could bear some prettying-up.
 - [ ] Add a fullscreen toggle in the universal menu.
 - [ ] Review all "TODO" in source, there's a ton of them.
-- [x] We should have a text-processing util.
-In v1 there was eg `strings_format()`, very helpful.
-- [x] Migration is kind of annoying because we have a nondeterministic compilation order.
-Fix a line in File A, rebuild, get an error for File B even though File A isn't done yet.
-- - During `eggdev build` can we sort files alphabetically, where prereq conditions permit?
-- [x] SongEditor: new Action to copy an existing sound or drum and overwrite editor content.
-- With the above complete, we can start migrating games:
-- [x] Rewrite or migrate eggsamples for v2.
-- - [ ] Bring back "Hard Boiled" from a couple Eggs ago.
+- [ ] eggsamples: Bring back "Hard Boiled" from a couple Eggs ago.
 Nice game, and now that we have mouse support, we can do it for real.
-- - - egg-202408 is so different from v2, I think a full rewrite would be easier.
+- - egg-202408 is so different from v2, I think a full rewrite would be easier.
 It's not complicated.
 The irreplaceable bit is the graphics.
-- [x] Migrate existing v1 projects to v2.
-- - [x] Season of Penance
-- - [x] Spelling Bee
-- - [x] Thirty Seconds Apothecary
-- - [x] Presto Changeo
-- - [x] Reddin Iggle
-- - [x] Dot's Wicked Garden
-- - [x] Gobblin Kabobblin'
-- - [x] Dead Weight
-- - [x] Cherteau
-- - [x] Sam-Sam
 - [ ] Enormous effort, but how do you feel about migrating or rewriting old non-Egg games?
 Could make provisioning new kiosks a lot smoother.
 - - [ ] Upsy-Downsy -- least difficult and most beneficial of these.
 We could then retire `pebble`
 - - [ ] Tag Team Adventure Quest